JameelKaisar/Snake-Game/README.md

 * For Mac/Linux, use "*clear = lambda: system('clear')*" and "*clear()*"
 * For Windows, use "*clear = lambda: system('cls')*" and "*clear()*"

-## Defining Function to Clear Screen
+## Defining Function for Handling Keystrokes
 ```python
 def getch():
     try: